alf-wchong/SER-Doxis-CSB-Helper/Transports/README.md

 Here’s a clean, practical walkthrough you can follow to **reliably transport access rights (not access rules)** from one Doxis environment to another using transport packages[^1].

+For your convenience, use this [checklist](./Checklist.md) to guide you through the process.

 ---

 ## Step-by-Step: Transporting Access Rights Between Systems